The Black Vault

-The Black Vault is an American online archive of declassified government documents founded in 1996 by ufologist and researcher John Greenewald Jr. Created when Greenewald was a teenager, the site began as a personal project to collect and digitize records released through the Freedom of Information Act (FOIA).
+The Black Vault is an American online archive of declassified government documents founded in 1996 by ufologist and researcher John Greenewald Jr. Created when Greenewald was a teenager, the site began as a personal project to collect and digitize records released through the Freedom of Information Act.
 The site is a civilian repository of federal records and contains millions of files spanning subjects from CIA programs such as MKUltra to Project Blue Book and other investigations of UFOs.

 The archive has been cited by major media outlets including The Washington Post, USA Today, and has been described by the Post as a "massive civilian repository of government documents."
 Beyond its document collections, the Black Vault operates a podcast and has served as a source of information for journalists, researchers, and the public seeking insight into the workings of the U.S. government.

 Background

-Greenewald credits his interest in FOIA to early experiences on America Online (AOL).
+Greenewald credits his interest in the Freedom of Information Act (FOIA) to early experiences on America Online (AOL).
 While online in the early internet, Greenewald found the Computer UFO Network (CUFON) and read about a reported UFO incident involving Iran in 1976.
-Greenewald filed a FOIA for the same documents he read online over AOL, and to his surprise received the exact same document two weeks later from the Defense Intelligence Agency (DIA).
+Greenewald filed a FOIA request for document he read on AOL, and to his surprise received the exact same document two weeks later from the Defense Intelligence Agency.
 As a result, Greenewald began filing more FOIA requests and building a collection of his findings.
 One of Greenewald's first FOIA requests as a child was for MKUltra documents.
-His research has been described by Greenewald as apolitical, focusing only on government transparency.
+Greenewald described his research as apolitical, focusing only on government transparency.

-Greenewald created the Black Vault when he was fifteen years old.